david-garcia-martin/Ryanair/README.md

 ## Structure
 * common
 	- ***common_functions.py*** includes all functions shared along the project.
 In addition, all configuration parameters are parsered here.
-Since Selenium WebDriver is used, sometimes websites takes a little bit longer to load.
-So an updated version of the methods have been created to wait for the elements to appear.
+Selenium WebDriver is used and sometimes websites takes a little bit longer to load, so an updated version of the methods have been created to wait for the elements to appear.
 	- ***html_reports_template.html*** and ***six.py*** are used to generate the html report at the end of the testing.
 	- ***Ryanair_config.txt*** consists on a .txt file that stores all configuration variables for the environment and the test cases such as web browser type, credit card information, login information, origing and destination airports, etc.
 * rynair_test